-The indigenous languages found the Philippines in Malayobelona to the Polynesian language family.
-Thev related are Indonesian and Malay bν having similar grammar and having similar grammar and linguistic roots, although few are mutually intelligible.
+indigenous The languages found in the Philippines belong Malayo-Polynesian the to family. language They are related Indonesian to and Malav bv having similar grammar and linguistic roots, although few are mutually intelligible.
 Since there is a wide geographical distribution of languages in the Philippines, it is common for a language to be spoken in more than one area.
-Most of the islands' 116.4 million inhabitants speak dialects that belong to 8 groups: Tagalog (40% of the population), Cebuano (or Visayan) (16%), Ilocano (7%), Hiligaynon (7%), Bicolano (4%), Waray-Waray (3%),

-Pampangan (2%), and Pangasinan (1%).
+Most of the islands' 116.4 million inhabitants speak dialects that belong to 9 groups: Tagalog (40% of the population), Bisaya (16%), Cebuano (or Visayan) (7%), Ilocano (7%), Hiligaynon (7%), Bicolano (4%), Waray-Waray (3%), Kapampangan (2%), Maguindanao (1%), and Pangasinan (1%).